Why do architects still make models?

 ×

-Nikita joined Tate+Co in 2022 as an Architectural Assistant.
-She is currently working towards becoming an architect by completing her Part III (professional accreditation?) through the University of Westminster.
+Nikita joined the team in 2022 as an Architectural Assistant.
+She is currently working towards qualifying as an architect, and has recently completed her Part III at the University of Westminster with distinction.

 Nikita completed her undergraduate at the University of Cape Town with distinction, and thereafter worked at Noero Architects (SA) and Haworth Tompkins (UK).
-She lived in Germany for a few years while studying an M.Sc.
+She lived in Germany for two years while studying an M.Sc.
 Masters in Architecture (Typology) at the Technische Universität Berlin.

 Nikita has received a number of awards, such as the Des Baker Architectural Student Design Competition (first runner up), and performance-based scholarships such as the Boogertman + Partners Architectural Design Scholarship Award Africa.

 She enjoys all things to do with making.
-In the office it’s models.
-Outside the office it’s drawings, knitting, sewing, and printing.
+In the office it’s models; outside it’s drawings, sewing, leather work, and more.